26 Best Phone Interview Tips to Get a Second Interview

 Treat the phone interview like it’s a face-to-face interview.
 Dress appropriately, pay close attention to body language, smile during the interview, have good posture when sitting down.
 Treat the interview with respect.

 Make sure to send a thank-you note after the interview!

 Phone Interview Tip #15: Listen Closely

 This goes without saying, but listen closely.
-The hiring manager or recruiter may provide insights into what the ideal interview response is by simply “reading between the lines.”
+The hiring manager or recruiter may provide insights into the ideal interview response by simply “reading between the lines.”
 A hiring manager may show more passion toward one interview question than another.
 Making it easier to respond and show respect to what the interviewer cares about.

 Listen closely, pick up on the appropriate queues, and respond.